KeyComps2020/KeyAttendance/docs/setup.md

 Then, in the second, activate the virtual environment of your choice and run:

-* `python3 manage.py runserver` if you're on a Windows machine, or `python3 manage.py runserver` if you're on a Unix machine.
+* `python manage.py runserver` if you're on a Windows machine, or `python3 manage.py runserver` if you're on a Unix machine.

 If everything was installed correctly, this should open a browser pointed at `localhost:3000` with the website in it, and the username and password for the superuser you created in the database should grant access to the local site.